jerickjoe111/launch-school/JS230/04_libraries.md

 Some important points:

-- The last two attributes are part of the _Subresource Integrity_, an essential browser's security feature.
+- The last two attributes are part of the _Subresource Integrity_ (SRI), an essential browser's security feature that ensures the resources have not been tampered with.

 - The `<script>` that loads the library should be included in the HTML _before_ any other script that uses that library.